A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in

-In our work, we set out to study the stellar population gradients for galaxies with different central velocity dispersions (\sigmacen{}) as well as stellar mass profiles by combining deep imaging from the DESI legacy survey \citep{DeyAJ2019} and the recently completed IFU survey MaNGA.
+In our work, we set out to study stellar population gradients in galaxies with different central velocity dispersions (\sigmacen{}) as well as stellar mass profiles, by combining deep imaging from the DESI legacy survey \citep{DeyAJ2019} and the recently completed IFU survey MaNGA.
 The former provides high-quality photometry, which can help us obtain more reliable measurements of galaxy sizes and \mstar{} profiles.
-Our primary goal in this paper is to build a bridge between the host DM halo of massive ETGs and their observable spectral features.
+Our primary goal in this paper is to bridge the host DM halo of massive ETGs with their observable spectral features.

-The paper is organized as follows: Section \ref{sec:data} describes the photometry and spectroscopy data used in this work, as well as the estimation of \mstar{} used for later analysis.
+The paper is organized as follows: Section \ref{sec:data} describes the photometry and spectroscopy data used in this work, as well as the \mstar{} estimation used for later analysis.
 Section \ref{sec:methods} details the sample selection and spectral stacking method.
 Section \ref{sec:results} shows the results from both spectral index measurements and full-spectrum fitting.
 We discuss how the observations inform the general formation picture and compare with previous works in Section \ref{sec:discussions}.
 Finally, the summary is in section \ref{sec:summary}.